rubrikinc/rubrik-sdk-for-powershell/README.md

 ##### Option 1:

 1. Download the contents of this repository to your workstation.
-2. Run the Install-Rubrik script and follow the prompt to install the module into your `$Home` path.
+2. Run the `Install-Rubrik.ps1` script and follow the prompt to install the module into your `$Home` path.

 ##### Option 2: